jojivk73/Tools/pbsubgraph/README.md

 ```
 Shows
 [fig3](https://github.com/jojivk73/Tools/tree/master/pbsubgraph/example3.png) .
 This writes the subgraph to /tmp dir and invokes netron.
-So you can navigate netron for these nodes for attributes.
+So you can navigate netron for these nodes to check attributes.